RizkiNoor16/Machine-vision-test-challenge/README.md

 The platform used to perform bounding box labeling is [makesense.ai](https://www.makesense.ai/).
 This platform provides an intuitive interface that allows users to draw bounding boxes around objects in an image and assign labels to them.

+## Training model(Yolo v8)
+The purpose of object detection model training is to create a model that is able to recognize objects in images and place bounding boxes around them.
+This is done by teaching the model to recognize specific patterns and features of the objects to be detected.

+[Yolo v8](https://github.com/ultralytics/ultralytics) is one of the deep learning models used for object detection.
+This model uses a convolutional neural network (CNN) architecture designed specifically for fast and accurate object recognition in images.
+Yolo v8 is capable of real-time object detection with high accuracy, making it ideal for applications that require fast and accurate object detection.